simsimsword2/HiredKnight/usabilitytest.md

 The test user nagivated through the website without any struggles.
 He instantly knew where to press and was successfull at ordering.

 Test user comment:\
 "Everything was clear and it was easy to navigate.
-As soon colors and a more detailed design is made it will be even easier."
+As soon as colors and a more detailed design is made it will be even easier."

 # Usability Test 2